A-gam0/tooCuteList/README.md

 ### Visit The Website on => *[tooCuteList](https://toocutelist.netlify.app/)*.
 ## Urgent Problems:
 - [x] used dvh on body's height to display the github account
-- [x] make the focus on the title of the prompt when it shows up
+- [x] make the focus on the title input of the prompt when it shows up
 - [x] the logo goes right when the 'menu' button changes it's text to 'close' since it's somehow shorter
 - [x] add the tab title in the head + check missing meta tags
 ## Problems to Solve: